amanchourasiya/Sentiment-based-product-recommendation-system/README.md

 Building a recommendation system
 Improving the recommendations using the sentiment analysis model Deploying the end-to-end project with a user interface

+## Dataset

+This dataset(sample30.csv) consists of 30,000 reviews for more than 200 different products.
+The reviews and ratings are given by more than 20,000 users.
+Please refer to the following attribute description file to get the details about the columns of the Review Dataset.